-With the existing assistive technology and the power of Internet, Learning Includes, an accessible virtual / mobile Tuition platform for the Visually Impaired (VI) / blind students was launched in 2017 by us, DID MY Innovations and Save Ones Sight Missions, in collaboration with Sasbadi Online and MindTech Education, a wholly-owned subsidiary of Malaysian leading public listed education publisher, Sasbadi Holdings Bhd.
-With the support from Yayasan Inovasi Malaysia (YIM), the project has expanded to aid 153 special education students ranging from visually impaired/blind, hearing impairment, Dyslexia students age between 10 to 18, aiding 12 special education teachers through virtual tuition teaching tools and 2 VI/blind graduates to be learning coaches on the second year in operation.
+With the existing assistive technology and the power of Internet, Learning Includes, an accessible virtual / mobile tuition platform for the visually impaired (VI) / blind and other disabled students was launched in 2017 by us, DID MY Innovations and SOS Missions, in collaboration with Sasbadi Online and MindTech Education, a wholly-owned subsidiary of Malaysian leading public listed education publisher, Sasbadi Holdings Bhd.
+With the support from Yayasan Inovasi Malaysia (YIM), the project has expanded to aid 153 special education students ranging from visually impaired/blind, hearing impairment, Dyslexia students age between 10 to 18, aiding 12 special education teachers through virtual tuition teaching tools and 3 VI/blind graduates to be learning coaches on the second year in operation.

 Unequal access to education is a prevailing problem faced by the visually impaired / blind students globally, including our students in Malaysia.
-These students are often left out in their studies, hindering them to excel in education that plays a significant role in ensuring a good quality of life in the future.
+These students are often left behind in their studies, hindering them to progress in education that plays a significant role in securing better job opportunity.
 This is mainly due to the limitation of braille books, (i.e. not updated timely, low portability, expensive to produce) that is used as the primary education resource in the current education landscape (Zheng 2014).
 The VI / Blind students were also less motivated to perform better in their study, besides receiving less interaction, encouragement and involvement from the parents as more than half of them are staying in the school hostel.